'Scotland's glacier' melts away

 Snow was a rare feature of the Scottish winter of 2016/17.

-National snowsports body Ski-Scotland described it as a "challenging" season for Scotland's outdoor ski centres because of the lack of snow and mild temperatures.
+National snowsports body Ski-Scotland described it as a "challenging" season for Scotland's outdoor ski centres because of the lack of snow and mild conditions.

 The Scottish Avalanche Information Service also reported its lowest number of recorded avalanches in almost 10 years.